dinkzilla/mdl-ext/src/menu-button/readme.md

 ## Introduction
 A menu button is a [button](https://www.w3.org/TR/wai-aria-practices/#button) that opens a [menu](https://www.w3.org/TR/wai-aria-practices/#menu).
 It is often styled as a typical push button with a downward pointing arrow or triangle to hint that activating the button will display a menu.
+The menu button has roles, attributes and behaviour as outlined in WAI-ARIA Authoring Practices.

 ## Characteristics